 To evaluate the decontamination technologies on vertical surfaces (simulating walls), a stainless steel test stand was fabricated that held three rows of three concrete coupons.
 The test stand, approximately 9 feet (ft) \times 9 ft, was erected within a containment tent.
 The concrete coupons were placed into holders so their surfaces extended just beyond the surface of the stainless steel face of the test stand.
 Eight of the nine coupons placed in the test stand were contaminated with Cs-137, which has a half-life of 30 years.
-One uncontaminated coupon was placed in the bottom row of the test stand and decontaminated using the ETR180 in the same way as the other coupons.
-This coupon was placed on the test stand to observe possible secondary contamination caused by the decontamination process being conducted higher on the wall.
-Figure 3-2 shows the containment tent and the test stand loaded with the concrete coupons.
+One uncontaminated coupon was placed in the bottom row of the test stand and decontaminated using the SDG-DMD in the same way as the other coupons.
+This coupon was placed there to observe possible secondary contamination caused by the decontamination higher on the wall.
+Figure 3-2 shows the containment tent and the test stand loaded with concrete coupons.

+view

-Figure 3-2.
-Containment tent: outer view (left) and inner view with test stand containing contaminated coupons (right).
+(left) and inner view with test stand containing contaminated coupons (right).